rust-lang/rust/src/doc/reference.md

 The external crate is resolved to a specific `soname` at compile time, and a runtime linkage requirement to that `soname` is passed to the linker for loading at runtime.
-The `soname` is resolved at compile time by scanning the compiler's library path and matching the optional `crateid` provided as a string literal against the `crateid` attributes that were declared on the external crate when it was compiled.
+The `soname` is resolved at compile time by scanning the compiler's library path and matching the optional `crateid` provided against the `crateid` attributes that were declared on the external crate when it was compiled.
 If no `crateid` is provided, a default `name` attribute is assumed, equal to the `ident` given in the `extern_crate_decl`.

 Three examples of `extern crate` declarations: